-One of the Operator Platform's primary purposes is offering customers an extended operator footprint and capabilities through interconnecting with other operators' resources and customers.
+One of the Operator Platform's primary purposes is offering Application Providers an extended operator footprint and capabilities through interconnecting with other operators' resources and subscribers.
 This capability is achieved by the federation E/WBI interface; to interconnect OPs belonging to different operators, enterprises or others.